Experiences

 North Coast

-Emu Bay is just a brief drive west of Kangaroo Island's largest settlement, Kingscote.
+A long, beautiful white sandy beach on Kangaroo Island's north coast, just a short drive west of Kangaroo Island's largest settlement, Kingscote.

-The beach ranks among the most popular on the island due to its clear waters, long shoreline, and the fact it is one of the few Kangaroo Island beaches with direct vehicle access.
+The beach ranks among the most popular on the island due to its clear waters, long shoreline, safe swimming and is one of the few Kangaroo Island beaches with direct vehicle access.

 -